anluisgl/Portfolio_MacOS/Docs/README.md

 📖 Description

-Portfolio_MacOS_Ui is a sleek and modern project that mimics the look and feel of the macOS interface.
+Portfolio_MacOS is a sleek and modern project that mimics the look and feel of the macOS interface.
 This portfolio design demonstrates a blend of elegant visuals and interactive functionality, perfect for showcasing your skills and projects in a unique way.
 Feel free to use, modify, and adapt this project while adhering to the license terms.

 🛠️ Features